lanl/LOTUS/0_README.md

 The code provided serves to reproduce the figures associated with Stricklin et al. (2024).
 There are two data sources that are considered:
 1. Orbit_Data.zip: This .zip file contains two .csv files that are used to make figures that are produced from the labels and probabilities that are produced directly from LOTUS (these correspond to Figures 1 through 5, and all Appendix Figures in Stricklin et al. (2024)).
    - Orbit_471.csv is a 302770 x 14 dimensional data frame that contains the following variables:
+     - ESA: 1 of 6 overlapping energy passbands at which "true" ENAs + isotropic background or anisotropic background may be observed
      - Angle_Bin: 1 of 60 six-degree bins that inform on the position of IBEX within a given 3-dimensional circular slice of the sky;
      - Orbit: An approximately 4.5 day period over which IBEX collects data;
-     - ESA_Sweep: 1 of 6 overlapping energy passbands at which ENAs or background may be observed;
+     - ESA_Sweep: 1 of 6 overlapping energy passbands at which ENAs + isotropic background or anisotropic backgroundmay be observed (similar variable to ESA, but serves a different purpose for certain plots);
      - Time_UTC: Time associated with a given ESA (true or background) observation;
      - Label: "True" label assigned by SME (0 refers to a "bad" time (anisotropic background), 1 refers to a "good" time ("true" ENAs + isotropic background);
      - Counts: The number of ENAs ("true" + isotropic background or anisotropic background) observed;